BilalAzhar0/OpenWrt-package-using-CMake/README.md

 # OpenWrt-package-using-CMake
 _This repository is demonstrating how to employ CMake for building packages for an OpenWrt system.
-It is not a very comprehensive example but does demonstrate how implement CMake for a simple project, will be updated.... _
+It is not a very comprehensive example but does demonstrate how implement CMake for a simple project, will be updated_

 ## Commissioning build environment